xebialabs-community/xl-chatops-integrations/README.md

 # Quick start

-The [sample-bot](sample-bot) project is the easiest way to get a bot up and running.
+Once you have the prerequisites installed, use the [sample-bot](sample-bot) project to quickly get a bot up and running.

 # Feedback